End of an era: Germany's Merkel bows out after 16 years - KESQ

 Associated Press

-BERLIN (AP) — Angela Merkel is credited with raising Germany’s profile and influence, working to hold a fractious European Union together, managing a string of crises and being a role model for women in a near-record tenure that ends with her leaving office amid praise from abroad and enduring popularity at home.
-The former scientist, raised in communist East Germany, was already assured of a place in the history books when she became the first female chancellor in 2005.
-Sixteen years later, the 67-year-old is bowing out around a week short of the record for longevity held by her one-time mentor, Helmut Kohl, who reunited Germany during his 1982-1998 tenure.
-Her designated successor, Olaf Scholz, is expected to take office Wednesday.
+BERLIN (AP) — Angela Merkel is credited with raising Germany’s profile and influence and working to hold a fractious European Union together.
+She also been lauded for managing a string of crises and being a role model for women in a near-record tenure that ends with her leaving office amid praise from abroad and enduring popularity at home.
+The former scientist was raised in communist East Germany.
+She was already assured of a place in the history books when she became the first female chancellor in 2005.
+The 67-year-old bowed out of office 16 years later, around a week short of the record for longevity held by one-time mentor Helmut Kohl.
+He reunited Germany during his 1982-1998 tenure.
+Olaf Scholz replaced Merkel and took office Wednesday.